pleasantone/adif_merge/README.md

     adif_merge -o mergedlog.adif -c merged_wsjtx.log -p problems.json \
             ~/.local/share/WSJT-X/wsjtx_log.adi ~/Documents/GridTracker/*.adif

-Please use the `--problem` option to look at merge issues that the program wasn't confident about resolving.
+Please use the `--problems` option to look at merge issues that the program wasn't confident about resolving.
 For example QRZ and LoTW often differ about user-entered information like ITU and CQ zones.